"Not Every Island Fits the Definition and Paradise is Real"

 The camera couldn't capture the beauty.

-It departs at 10am UNsharp and returns about 4.30 pm.
-The journey takes around 45 minutes in average sea conditions.
+The boat departs at 10am UNsharp and returns about 4.30 pm.
+The journey takes around 15 minutes in average sea conditions.

 I was told that tickets on the boat and any reservations for the bamboo huts on the beach could only be booked through Coaster's Bungalows in Sihanoukville.